 Mizzou Online brings more than 90 University of Missouri graduate and undergraduate degree and certificate options to your fingertips.
-With 900-plus online course options to choose from, you can experience a Mizzou education from anywhere — around your schedule.
+With 900-plus online class options to choose from, you can experience a Mizzou education from anywhere — around your schedule.

 Mizzou Online is a service unit within the Office of the Provost at the University of Missouri.
 The office was formed by merging the Center for Distance and Independent Study (CDIS) and MU Direct: Continuing and Distance Education.